getvariant/variant-java-demo/readme.md

 ## 3. Run the Demo

-The demo comprises two variations: the feature toggle `VetsHourlyRateFeature` and the experiment `ScheduleVisitTest`.
-The former exposes an early release of a new feature on the `Veterenarians` page, and the latter is an experiment designed to improve new appointments bookings by displaying a new "Schedule visit" shortcut link on the same `Veterenarians` page.
+The demo contains two variations: the feature toggle `VetsHourlyRateFeature` and the experiment `ScheduleVisitTest`.
+The former exposes an early release of a new feature on the `Veterenarians` page, and the latter is an experiment designed to improve new appointment bookings by displaying new _Schedule visit_ shortcut link on the same `Veterenarians` page.
 Since the two variations share the  `Veterenarians` page, they are concurrent.
-In this demo they are instrumented _conjointly concurrent_, i.e. supporting the "double variant" hybrid experience when both variations are in a variant experience, as explained below.
+In this demo they are instrumented _conjointly_, i.e. supporting the "double variant" hybrid experience when both the new feature and the new link are exposed.